Jenna Hamilton: Season three

-Jenna and Matty have been dating for over six months, and are about to start their junior year.
+Jenna and Matty have been dating for over seven months, and are about to start their junior year.
 She feels confused over whether she should have gone to Europe since her friends had all these new experiences without her, but Tamara, who is now officially dating Jake, assures her that they will always be best friends.
 Once school starts, Jenna is put into an advanced writing class run by Mr. Hart, who's known for being hard on his students.
 She initially tries to get out of the class, but Val convinces her that she needs to grow and try new things.
 It's revealed that the reason behind Jenna's new-found anxiety is that she might be pregnant after having unprotected sex with Matty one time during the summer.
 When it turns out to be a false alarm, her mother decides to help Jenna get on birth control, but warns her not to tell Matty about the pregnancy scare.
 She later tells Jake during Ricky Schwartz's vigil/keg party, which causes Matty to get upset and leave.
 She believes that Matty might break up with her when he tells her they need to talk.
 He instead explains that he felt jealous over how she can easily talk to Jake.
 Jenna explains that she is insecure sometimes about their relationship since Matty didn't want to be seen with her, but he assures her that he was never embarrassed by her.
 Jenna's father then discovers her birth-control pills, and calls Matty's parents to tell them that their children are having sex.
 This leads to an uncomfortable dinner between Jenna and Matty's families.
 While things seem to be going okay, Matty's mother ends up getting into a fight with Lacey over her decision to put Jenna on the pill.
 This causes Matty to get into a fight with his parents over how they treated Jenna's family.
 He temporarily stays at the Hamilton house.
 After being called out by Mr. Hart for not taking risks, Jenna decides to read an excerpt from her blog for an open-mic night.
 The reading goes well, and she ends up staying behind to hang out with Collin, a guy from her English class.
 Jenna begins to develop feeling for Collin, leading her to cheat on Matty.
 Jenna gets caught at her surprise party and she and Matty later break up.
 Jenna continues her relationship with Collin, which leads her into having sex with him just because she doesn't want to lose him, later smoking weed, and even getting ecstasy slipped into her drink by Collins ex- girlfriend.
 Jenna realizes she had hit rock bottom and wants to make up with her friends and family.
 Jenna breaks up with Collin and apologizes to everyone about her actions.
 Afterward, Jenna realizes that she still has feelings for Matty.